 I cut this round loaf in half first, then cut each half into 12 slices.
 I would say this makes 12 servings.

 This recipe is a definite keeper.
 The ingredients are simple and basic.
-And for those lacking yeast, the recipe does not require yeast.
+And for those lacking yeast, the recipe doesn’t require yeast.
 The end result was a delicious loaf of bread!
 Two people ate over half of this loaf for dinner.

 There’s not a lot of work involved in making this loaf.
 While it takes time, doing it overnight is a great time-management method.

 I used my own starter, which I’ve had since 2012.
 Based on other sourdough recipes that I make, this recipe used not much starter.
 I think this may have affected the rise as the dough never doubled.
 I checked the dough at 8 hours, 10 hours, 12 hours, and then at 14 hours before moving on to the next step.
 There was some rise, probably 1 1/2 times the original, but not double.

 There was, however, more rise during the baking.
 The next time I make this recipe, I’ll use a little more starter and less water to see if I can get a little more rise.

 I used an enamel-coated cast-iron Dutch oven.
 While the size is indicated on the bottom of the pot, I couldn’t decipher it, though I’m pretty sure it’s 8 quarts.